If you’ve come here looking for a highfalutin mission statement to make us seem like Gods at the Keyboard? Sorry, bud. (I mean, we are, but…)

 culprits professors behind Fiction School are:

 Baker Lawley is the author of Stealing the Show, The Battle Hymn Blues, The Man Who Invented Writing, and more.
 A native of Alabama with a good dose of ol’ Southern storyteller in him, he now teaches at Gustavus Adolphus College and lives in Minneapolis.
-He’s also HQ for the Fiction School podcast, down in his dungeon basement with all the equipment, the landlord’s weird purple walls, and the funky pictures that help him write good stories.
+He’s the editor of Razor Literary Magazine and he’s also HQ for the Fiction School podcast, down in his dungeon basement with all the equipment, the landlord’s weird purple walls, and the funky pictures that help him write good stories.

 Tommy Zurhellen is the author of two novels, Nazareth, North Dakota, the sequel Apostle Islands, as well as the forthcoming third book in the Messiah Trilogy, Armageddon, Texas —along with numerous short stories and essays in literary journals like Carolina Quarterly, Quarterly West, Appalachee Review and South Dakota Review.
 He likes to write fiction because he likes to make things up.
 He grew up in New York City, and after moving around from Seattle to Alabama and parts unknown, he now lives in upstate New York.
 He hangs out in places like the VFW and the Fish House.
 If you don’t know to get to the Fish House, well, you probably don’t belong there.